curvedinf/wove/README.md

 pip install wove
 ```
 ## The Basics
 The core of Wove's functionality is the `weave` context manager.
 It is used in an inline `with` block to define a list of tasks that will be executed as concurrently and as soon as possible.
 When Python closes the weave block, the tasks are executed immediately based on a dependency graph that Wove builds from the function signatures.
-After a dependency task runs, its return value is passed to the same parameter that names it as a dependency.
+Results of a dependency task are passed to any same-named function parameters.
 ```python
 import time
 from wove import weave